 Communication of our precious local culture.
 In particular, the ways in which our culture can benefit the world.

-Maintenance of tradition through sharing the experiences.
-Our work supports and maintains the local culture and manufacture as a business (i.e. Pilgrim Lodges, Shinto Shrines, Hotels, Local Food Culture including farmers.)
-We restore 10% of our profit, or 1% of sales, whichever is bigger, to the local community.
+Maintenance of tradition through sharing local experiences.
+Our work supports and maintains local culture and businesses, for example pilgrim lodges and hotels, Shinto Shrines, Buddhist Temples, and local food culture including farmers.
+We donate either 10% of our profit, or 1% of sales, whichever is bigger, to the local community.

 Promotion of peace.
 As the world becomes more global, tensions can arise.
 By sharing indigenous traditions with a global audience, we believe it creates a path to understanding and peace.